 Nevada Vehicle Insurance Requirements

 All drivers in Nevada must carry liability insurance.
-Although the state's premiums are slightly lower than the national average, they have risen in recent years due partly to an increase in claims and medical costs, according to the National Association of Insurance Commissioners.
+Due partly to an increase in claims and medical costs, the state's premiums have risen considerably over the past years and are now above the national average, according to the National Association of Insurance Commissioners.

 Who Needs Vehicle Insurance in Nevada?

 Everyone who registers a motor vehicle in Nevada must show proof of liability insurance.

 The DMV uses a system called "Nevada LIVE" to instantly validate your liability insurance coverage electronically when you register your vehicle and periodically throughout the year.
 Still, an estimated 10.6 percent of drivers are uninsured.

 By law you must carry proof of insurance in your vehicle at all times and present it to any law enforcement officer if requested.

 Be sure the name on your insurance policy matches the name on your vehicle registration.
 If you change your insurance carrier or your policy number, you or your agent must report it to DMV as soon as possible.